 April in Banff

-Photo: Take a walk by Vermillion Lake for astounding views of Mt.
+Photo: Take a walk by Vermilion Lakes for astounding views of Mt.
 Rundle, Tunnel Mountain and more.

 May in Banff

 May is when spring really starts to take over.
-There’s still some alpine skiing and snowboarding to enjoy but it’s dry and warmer in town.
-The frozen lakes and rivers thaw and begin to flow again, making May a very picturesque shoulder season.
+The frozen lakes and rivers thaw and begin to flow again, making for an incredibly picturesque shoulder season.
 More hiking trails become available in May with loads of active wildlife, and this is usually a great time for barbecues and bonfires.

 Photo: May is the perfect time to get started on the hiking trails.